Zeekoevlei

-Zeekoevlei is a freshwater lake on the Cape Flats in Cape Town, Western Cape Province, South Africa.
+Zeekoevlei is a freshwater lake in the Southern Suburbs of Cape Town, South Africa.
 The lake is 258 ha in area.
-The name means hippopotamus pond or marsh, with "vlei" being Afrikaans for a shallow minor lake, often seasonal, and zeekoe (literally "sea-cow") being Dutch for hippopotamus.
-The Afrikaans word for hippopotamus,"seekoei", descends from the Dutch.
+Its name means hippopotamus pond or lake, from the Afrikaans words seekoei (literally "sea cow") and vlei.

 Zeekoevlei Nature Reserve (established in June 2000) is based on the lake.
 The total area of the reserve is 344 ha.
 It is separated by a peninsula from the Rondevlei Nature Reserve and preserves endangered Cape Lowland Freshwater Wetland ecosystems.

 Zeekoevlei is used for recreational rowing and sailing.